Webwork Instructor Guide

 You will access Webwork exclusively through Canvas.

-1. Log in to your Canvas course with your UBC CWL (Campus-Wide Login), and click Assignments in the Course Navigation.
+1. Log in to your Canvas course with your UBC CWL (Campus-Wide Login) and click Settings in the Course Navigation.

-10. Students will be added from the Canvas course to the Webwork course, and the class list will continue to sync once per day.
-If you would like to sync right away, you can manually sync the class roster:
+6. Students will be added from the Canvas course to the Webwork course, and the class list will continue to sync once per day.
+If you would like to sync the list right away, you can manually sync the class roster:

 • In Webwork, click Classlist Editor in the navigation.